Does finding a seat on a Southwest Airlines flight stress you out? You’re not alone!

 Because the airline does not offer seat assignments, seating is first-come first serve, which all depends on your Southwest Check-in time.

-But the airline does offer Southwest Early Bird Check-in, a service that gives you priority seating based in when you purchase it (usually at the time you book your ticket) and which can save you a lot of unnecessary stress :).
+But the airline does offer Southwest EarlyBird Check-in, a service that gives you priority seating based on when you purchase it (either at the time you purchase your ticket–the best chance for good seats OR sometime later before actual check in) and which can save you a lot of unnecessary stress :).

 With a family of four, we have developed an art to the check-in process to ensure at least one parent and one child can sit together on every flight.

 While you can pretty much make sure that happens with a little planning, it’s not possible to ensure you have your choice of seats (say front-of-plane or an aisle seat) without some sort of priority boarding.

 Want to stay up to date on all things Southwest?
 Subscribe for up-to-the-minute news.